Koustavgg99/ai-hr-recruitment-agent/README.md

 python main.py report daily
 ```

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## 📝 License

 MIT License - feel free to use and modify for your recruitment needs.

-## 🆘 Troubleshooting

-### Common Issues

-**Ollama Connection Failed:**
-- Ensure Ollama is running: `ollama serve`
-- Check the model is available: `ollama list`
-- Pull required model: `ollama pull llama3.1:8b`

-**Gemini API Errors:**
-- Verify API key is correct
-- Check API quota and billing
-- Ensure API is enabled in Google Cloud Console

-**Database Issues:**
-- Check write permissions for the data directory
-- Verify SQLite is properly installed

-### Support

-For issues and questions:
-1. Check the troubleshooting section above
-2. Review the error logs in the terminal
-3. Ensure all dependencies are installed correctly

 ---